xan105/Aion-Launcher/README.md

   - **Optional** direct login *2
   - Handle all the languages of the European version *3
   - UI is translated in English, French, and German.
 (Feel free to help me translate to the others languages)
-  - Pull game args from Gameforge server just like original launcher.
+  - Pull current game args from Gameforge server just like original launcher.
-  - Self update
+  - Self update _(start with -noselfupdate to skip this)_

 *1 Full install only, lite step installation (play as you download the rest of the game) is not implemented.<br/>
 *2 Equivalent of using command line parameter -user -password.
 Launcher will keep your credentials crypted *(aes-256-cbc)* on your computer but they will be passed clearly to *aion.bin* so use this at your own risk.<br/>